ria-ee/X-Road-scripts/README.md

 * loading of global configuration from Security Server, Central Server or Configuration Proxy;
 * parsing of shared_params.xml;
+* listMethods and allowedMethods X-Road requests for SOAP;
-* listMethods and allowedMethods X-Road requests;
+* listMethods and allowedMethods X-Road requests for REST;
 * getWsdl X-Road request.
+* getOpenApi X-Road request.

-There are also some scripts that use xrdinfo module:
+There are also some scripts that use xrdinfo module.
+Note that output identifiers consist of slash separated Percent-Encoded parts to be compatible with X-Road REST identifiers:
 * [xrd_all_methods.py](xrdinfo/xrd_all_methods.py) - Returns the list of
   all or allowed (services with access rights granted to the issuer of the X-Road request) methods (services) in X-Road instance.